 Please note: This course has now begun and we have opened our waiting list for our 2023 cohort.
 We will begin advertising the 2023 programme here just as soon as we can but in the meanwhile please read through these pages for information and contact us if you would like to be added to our waiting list for the Jan – Nov 2023 course.
 We look forward to hearing from you.

 This on-line course is open to qualified counsellors who hold a Level 4 qualification or above in counselling of any modality, who are receiving supervision for a minimum of 1.5 hours per month and are a member of a counselling professional body.
 Counsellors must be qualified before the first on-line training day of the course.

 This 10 day online course is full of useful content and learning and is ideal for those who enjoy a mixture of live online learning within a small cohort of 12 and independently driven learning, as the course incorporates both.

-Learners will be expected to view video content and read papers within the two weeks prior to each training day and should allow 3 hours for these tasks as each training days’ content will build upon the video and will be directly related to some of the papers’ content.
+Learners will be expected to read our three course guides before the course commences, view video content and read papers within the two weeks prior to each training day and should allow 3 hours for these tasks as each training days’ content will build upon the video and will be directly related to some of the papers’ content.